-Generation Z's Smartphone and Social Media Usage: A Survey
+Mobile Media and Social Media Addiction: A Survey

-Niaz Ahmed

-Saint Cloud State University, Minnesota, USA
+Niaz Ahmed Saint Cloud State University, Minnesota, USA

-This study examined the smartphone and social media usage among Generation Z. A survey was completed by a non-random sample of 415 students at State University of New York in Oneonta during the academic year 2017-2018.
+This study examined the smartphone and social media addiction among Generation Z. A survey was completed by a non-random sample of 415 students at State University of New York in Oneonta during the academic year 2017-2018.
 The results revealed that almost all Gen Zers (99%) own a smartphone, and 98% of them use their smartphones to connect to the Internet most of the time.
-More than half of Gen Zers spend nine hours or more in a typical day using their smartphones, and nearly half of them spend 3-8 hours per day on their smartphones.
+More than half of Gen Zers spend 9 hours or more in a typical day using their smartphones, and nearly half of them spend 3-8 hours per day on their smartphones.
 With regard to the use of social media, more than half of Gen Zers accessed various social media several times a day, while nearly 1 in 5 admitted accessing social media every hour of the day.
 As for the amount of time devoted to social media, nearly one-third of the students admitted using social media.
 With regard to Generation Z's perception of their addiction to smartphone and social media, 4 in 5 students admitted that they were spending an excessive amount of time on the Internet, and two-thirds believed that they were spending too much time on social media.
-Furthermore, 7 in 10 students admitted that they were addicted to the Internet, and policy makers.
+Furthermore, 7 in 10 students admitted that they were addicted to the Internet, and nearly two-thirds believed they were addicted to social media.
+These findings may have significant implications for counseling and intervention for parents, educators, and policy makers.

-Keywords: social media addiction, smartphone addiction, Internet addiction
+Keywords: social media addiction, smartphone addiction, internet addiction

 The advent of the smartphone and social media has significantly transformed our lives in terms of how we communicate and entertain ourselves.
 In recent years, smartphone and social media usage has grown exponentially among the general public and specifically within the Generation Z known as "Gen Z" or "Gen Zers" (Statista, 2015).
-The Generation Z is the demographic cohort born during the mid-1990s to mid-2000s (roughly 13-24 years of age today) and has followed the millennials or Generation Y (Seemiller & Grace, 2016; Wood, 2013).
+The Generation Z is the demographic cohort born during the mid-1990s to mid-2000s (roughly 13-24 years of age today) and has followed the Millennials or Generation Y (Seemiller & Grace, 2016; Wood, 2013).
 Generation Z is the first cohort to have smartphones, social media, and other technologies readily available at a young age.
 In terms of the size of Gen Z population, current estimate indicates that about one-third of world's 7.7 billion people are Gen Zers (Miller & Lu, 2018).
-Furthermore, Gen Z commands \$44 billion in buying power in the consumer market (Hutchinson, 2018).

-While the advantages of the smartphone and social media are recognized, constant and excessive use may have negative consequences for the users such as addictive usage, increased stress, false sense of online connections, reduced face-to-face interactions, diminishing interpersonal skills, problematic family relations, and lower self-esteem (Hawi & Samaha, 2016; Smith & Monica, 2016; Nazir & Samaha, 2016; Andreassen & Pallesen, 2014; Bian & Leung, 2014; Hong & Chiu, 2012).
+While the advantages of the smartphone and social media are recognized, constant and excessive use may have negative consequences for the users such as addictive usage, increased stress, false sense of online connections, reduced face-to-face interactions, diminishing interpersonal skills, problematic family relations, and lower self-esteem (Hawi & Samaha, 2016; Pew Research Center, 2016; Nazir & Samaha, 2016; Bian & Leung, 2014; Hong & Chiu, 2012).

-Niaz Ahmed, Dr., Professor Emeritus, Saint Cloud State University, Minnesota, USA.
+Niaz Ahmed, Dr., Professor Emeritus, Department of Mass Communication, Saint Cloud State University, Minnesota, USA.